Corn Tortilla Carbs: A Great Alternative

 Tortillas can vary in terms of the number of carbs they have in them.
 The two most commonly consumed types of tortillas are corn and flour.
 Corn tortillas are produced from finely ground maize, whereas flour tortillas are produced from finely ground wheat flour.

 A corn tortilla will always have fewer carbs than a flour tortilla of the same size and thickness.
 An average-sized corn tortilla has 12 grams of carbohydrates in total.
 In comparison, a similar-sized flour tortilla will hold at least 14 grams of carbohydrates.
 This is based on a portion size weighing 28 grams in total.

 Corn tortillas are low carb, but they are not zero carbs.
-That's important if you're on a keto or no-carb diet.
-They are a fantastic low carb alternative to flour tortillas and can help you out in a low carb diet or a weight loss diet.
+That's important if you're on a keto or no-carb diet, where you're carefully monitoring your net carbs intake.
+They are a fantastic low-carb alternative to flour tortillas and can help you out in a low-carb diet or a weight loss diet.

 The carbs and calories in corn tortillas could be seen as better than flour tortillas too because corn tortillas hold many more nutrients.

 Of course, larger portion sizes will mean more carbs.
 Generally, flour tortillas are larger than corn tortillas, so when served, there would be many more carbs being consumed too!

 Are corn tortillas good carbs?

 All arbs will eventually break down into glucose, but it is better to eat carbs that are in their most natural state, like vegetables, fruits and pulses.